VendelinSlezak/BleskOS/README.md

 In dialog windows you can press ENTER for selecting Yes, or ESC for selecting No. If you see window only with text, you can close it by ENTER, ESC or just clicking somewhere on screen.

+## Compiling BleskOS

+BleskOS is designed to be compiled under linux.
+For compiling you have to have installed gcc, nasm and dd.
+If you have them, you can run `./compile.sh` script, that will generate bleskos.img file.
+If you want to compile without any optimizations, you can run it as `./compile fast`.
+If you want to only test some features from drivers or libraries, you may want to uncomment NO_PROGRAMS macro from source/bleskos.c, what will remove all code related to programs, so it will compile faster.

+If you have installed QEMU, you can then use `./testing.sh` script.
+It will run QEMU with bleskos.img connected as floppy with testing/disk.img connected as hard disk.
+If you want to run BleskOS with own image with files, you have to copy it to testing folder and then write `./testing.sh yourimagename.img`.

 ## BleskOS development state

 Drivers